yigit4869/Gravity-simulation-with-FPGA-and-VHDL/README.md

 # Gravity-simulation-with-FPGA-and-VHDL
-Gravity simulation with FPGA and VHDL
+Gravity simulation with FPGA using only VHDL